Outlines for narrative, essay-style or descriptive texts.

 Problem: Lucrezia is hungry and Mr Bonjean is asleep.

-Solution: the cat understands she has to wake him up, and she
+Solution: the cat understands she has to wake him up, and she succeeds.

 Conclusion: the teacher feeds the cat.